 On August 17, 2016, three securities class action complaints were filed in the Eastern District of New York (the "District Court") against the Company alleging violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934: (1) Flora v.
-The Hain Celestial Group, Inc., et al.; (2) Lynn v.
 The Hain Celestial Group, Inc., et al.; and (3) Spadola v.
 The Hain Celestial Group, Inc., et al. (collectively, the "Securities Complaints").
 The Securities Complaints were ultimately consolidated under the caption In re The Hain Celestial Group, Inc. Securities Litigation (the "Consolidated Securities Action"), and Rosewood Funeral Home and Salamon Gimpel were appointed as Co-Lead Plaintiffs.
 During the summer of 2017, a Corrected Consolidated Amended Complaint was filed, which named as defendants the Company and certain of its former officers (collectively, "Defendants") and asserted violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 based on allegedly materially false or misleading statements and omissions in public statements, press releases and SEC filings regarding the Company's business, prospects, financial results and internal controls.

 After Defendants' initial motion to dismiss was granted without prejudice to replead in October 2017, the Co-Lead Plaintiffs filed a Second Amended Consolidated Class Action Complaint on May 6, 2019 (the "Second Amended Complaint").
 The Second Amended Complaint again named as defendants the Company and certain of its former officers and asserted violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 based on allegations similar to those in the Correct Consolidated Amended Complaint.
 Defendants filed a motion to dismiss the Second Amended Complaint on June 20, 2019.
 On April 6, 2020, the District Court granted Defendants' motion to dismiss the Second Amended Complaint in its entirety, with prejudice.
 Co-Lead Plaintiffs appealed the District Court's decision dismissing the Second Amended Complaint to the United States Court of Appeals for the Second Circuit (the "Second Circuit").
 By decision dated December 17, 2021, the Second Circuit vacated the District Court's judgment and remanded the case for further proceedings.
 The parties ultimately submitted supplemental briefing between May 12, 2022 and June 23, 2022, and in June 2022, the District Court referred Defendants' Motion to Dismiss the Second Amended Complaint to a United States Magistrate Judge (the "Magistrate Judge") for a Report and Recommendation.
 On November 4, 2022, the Magistrate Judge issued a Report and Recommendation recommending that the District Court grant Defendants' Motion to Dismiss the Second Amended Complaint with prejudice.
-On September 29, 2023, the District Court granted Defendants' Motion to Dismiss the Second Amended Complaint with prejudice.
-On September 29, 2023, the District Court's decision dismissing the Second Amended Complaint to the Second Amended Compl
+On September 29, 2023, the District Court granted Defendants' Motion to Dismiss the Second Amended Complaint.
+Co-Lead Plaintiffs filed notice of appeal on October 26, 2023, appealing the District Court's decision dismissing the Second Amended Complaint to the Second Circuit.
+Co-Lead Plaintiffs filed their opening brief on February 12, 2024.
+Defendants opposed, and the appeal is fully briefed as of June 3, 2024.